 The District utilizes an automated voicemail to communicate critical information such as school closures, weather-related announcements, and other time-sensitive information.

 The District works with the media to share stories that appeal to a broader community audience.
+All media inquiries should be directed to the Communications Department.

 The District utilizes Facebook, Twitter, Instagram and LinkedIn to connect current and prospective parents, students and staff - as well as members of our community - to the outstanding work we are doing in our classrooms on a daily basis.
 Social media is also used for updates, announcements and school closures.